Sacramento Forecast Project Yuba City MSA/CEA Economic Forecast California State University, Sacramento

 Fountain Predictor

 The Fountain Predictor for the Yuba City MSA/CEA was positive for 42 months (November, 2003 through April, 2007), with two singular exceptions: April, 2006 and January, 2007).
 Then came May, 2007 and the beginning of the latest negative pattern.
-The negative pattern continued through December, with the negatives getting bigger (the December value was -2.858%), as the Labor Force in the MSA outgrew the available employment.
+The negative pattern has continued through December, with the negatives reaching a low of -4.724 in November, 2008, and a slight improvement in December.

 graph, <i>Fountain</i> Predictor